21st Special Operations Squadron: Reactivation in Europe

 A call came on the early evening of 21 May 2002 to rescue two injured passengers aboard a storm-damaged yacht, the Persuader, in rough seas approximately 450 miles off the southwest coast of England.
 Answering that call was a combined Team Mildenhall effort resulting in hoisting the injured man and woman aboard an MH-53M Pave Low IV helicopter and transferring them to a civilian hospital.
 Those involved in the daring rescue placed it among their most harrowing experiences.
 Because the yacht was out of range of British air and sea rescue vessels, the 21st Special Operations Squadron was called upon.
 The duration of the mission stretched across two days and required about 90,000 pounds of fuel via aerial refueling.
 The two Combat Shadows received about 56,000 pounds during three aerial refuelings from KC-135s, and the two Pave Low helicopters received about 32,000 pounds during nine aerial refuelings from the two Combat Shadows.
 It was the longest non-stop rescue performed from the British Isles.

 Special Operations Forces and rescue forces were in high demand during Operation Iraqi Freedom.
 The MH-53Ms from the 21st SOS conducted missions over Iraq.

 With the retirement from USAF active duty of the Pave LOW MH-53J & M model helicopters, the 21st was inactivated on 9 October 2007.

 The squadron was activated again on 1 July 2019 at Yokota Air Base, Japan and equipped with CV-22 Osprey tilt-rotor aircraft.
-It is assigned to the 353d Special Operations Group, which is stationed at Kadena Air Base, Japan.
+It is assigned to the 353d Special Operations Wing, which is stationed at Kadena Air Base, Japan.